🐔🥚 Chicken-and-Egg Problem

-In business, the chicken and egg problem is a dilemma of user acquisition.
-It applies to products that are more valuable when there are a lot of users or users of different type interact to provide value.
+In business, the chicken-and-egg problem is a dilemma of user acquisition.
+It applies to products that are more valuable when there are a lot of users or users of different types interacting to provide value.

 This note contains a couple of ways you can try to tackle the problem.